singhvis29/Hands_On_LLM_WR/README.md

 8. For generative models, we used
     1. Text-to-Text transformer, we used an open source encoder-decoder Flan-T5 model
     2. ChatGPT for classification.
 This is decoder only model

+### Ch-5: Text Clustering and Topic Modeling
+#### Text Clustering
+1. In this chapter, we will first explored how to perform clustering with embedding models and then transitioned to a text-clustering-inspired method of topic modeling, namely BERTopic.
+2. We ran clustering and topic modeling on ArXiv articles
+3. We explored a common pipeline for text clustering
+   1. Convert documents to embeddings with embedding model, in this example we used 'thenlper/gte-small' model
+   2. reduce the dimentionality of embeddings with dimentionality reduction model.
+We can use PCA or UMAP but UMAP tends to handle non-linear relationships better
+   3. Find groups of semantically similar documents with a cluster model. we use HDBSCAN as it does not force a data point to be a part of the cluster and can also find outliers
+#### Topic Modeling
+1. Classic approaches, like latent Dirichlet allocation, assume that each topic is charac‐ terized by a probability distribution of words in a corpus’s vocabulary.
+2. Topic Modeling is used to find themes or latent topics in a collection of textual data
+3. BERTopic is modular i.e. you can apply different building blocks to different step in topic model to customize your own topic model based on your own needs
+4. The different components for topic modeling using BERTopic are -
+    1. Calculate embeddings for document -
+    2. Perform dimentionality reduction - UMAP
+    3. Cluster the compressed embeddings - HDBSCAN
+    4. To create topic representation
+       1. Create a class of bag-of-words
+       2. Weigh terms - TF-IDF
+5. Each of the components can be changed
+6. Once the topics have been assigned, -1 is the topic contains all documents that could not be fitted within a topic and are considered outliers.
+7. Representation Model.
+We can use special techniques/ models to better represent the topics. some techniques are -
+    1. KeyBERTInspired - KeyBERT extracts keywords from texts by comparing word and document embeddings through cosine similarity.
+    2. Marginal Maximal Relevance (MMR) - We can use maximal marginal relevance (MMR) to diversify our topic representa‐ tions.
+The algorithm attempts to find a set of keywords that are diverse from one another but still relate to the documents they are compared to.
+    3. Generative Models - We can use generative models to give the representation words and exmaple documents and ask it to output a topic name
+      * Flan T5
+      * ChatGPT 3.5